EricMabicka/ericmabicka/README.md

 - [💼 LinkedIn](https://www.linkedin.com/in/ericmabicka/)
 - [📄 Resume](EricMabicka_Resume.pdf)

+---

 > “Data is not just numbers — it's stories waiting to be told.
-And I'm here to help tell them.”_
+And I'm here to help tell them.”